moor_generator package has some options that control how the

 user_nameas a json key instead of

 userName).
-This will be the only option in moor 3.0.
 You can always override the json key by using a

 JSON KEYcolumn constraint (e.g.